squid314/java-game-of-life/life-steps.md

 IntelliJ Setup
 --------------

-Now that we can easily run the program from the command line and are tracking changes we make, let's get set up to use the fancy-shamncy IDE.
+Now that we can easily run the program from the command line, let's get set up to use the fancy-shamncy IDE.
 Start off by running `gradle idea`.
 This will set up the base IntelliJ IDEA configuration files based on the work in the gradle file and the project layout.

     $ gradle idea

 Now, start up IntelliJ.
+You should be able to find an "Open..." option directly in front of you or from the "File" menu.
+Navigate to the `life` directory and open the project.
+You should get a new window